gioboa/gioboa/README.md

 #### Meetups

-- 26 Apr - Qwik Amsterdam 🇳🇱 Qwik: Intro
+- 26 Apr - Qwik Amsterdam 🇳🇱 Qwik: a new mental model is here
 - 13 Apr - Developers Shore 🌏 Qwik: a new mental model is here
 - 30 Mar - React Berlin 🇩🇪 Micro-frontends with Vite & Module Federation: yes, we can
 - 14 Mar - ReactJS Milano 🇮🇹 Qwik, il framework che ti stupirà